genshen/docker-gitlab/README.md

 ### gitlab-workhorse
 In entrypoint of this gitlab image, the path of file *.gitlab_workhorse_secret* is set to be `${GITLAB_WORKHORSE_DIR}/.gitlab_workhorse_secret` (${GITLAB_WORKHORSE_DIR} is usually /home/git/gitlab-workhorse).
 if .gitlab_workhorse_secret file path is not configured correctly, the clone will return http 500 error when using http(s) protocol.
-You should also config .gitlab_workhorse_secret file path in config file `config/gitlab.yml`.
+You should also config .gitlab_workhorse_secret file path in `workhorse.secret_file` in config file `config/gitlab.yml`.

 ## data map
 The symbolic link of following directories are created to `${GITLAB_DATA_DIR}`, `${GITLAB_LOG_DIR}` or `${GITLAB_CONFIG_DIR}`.